-In June 2007, the Emerging Issues Task Force ("EITF") issued EITF No. 07-3, "Accounting for Nonrefundable Advance Payments for Goods or Services to Be Used in Future Research and Development Activities," ("EITF 07-3") that provides guidance for up-front payments related to goods and services of research and development costs.
+In June 2007, the EITF issued EITF No. 07-3, "Accounting for Nonrefundable Advance Payments for Goods or Services to Be Used in Future Research and Development Activities" ("EITF 07-3"), which provides guidance for up-front payments related to goods and services of research and development costs.
 EITF 07-3 is effective for fiscal years beginning after December 15, 2007.
 The Company is currently evaluating the impact of EITF 07-3 on its financial statements.
 The Company does not anticipate a material impact on operating results or financial position.

-In February 2007, the Financial Accounting Standards Board ("FASB") issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115," ("SFAS No. 159").
+In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115" ("SFAS No. 159").
 SFAS No. 159 permits companies to elect to measure many financial instruments and certain other assets and liabilities at fair value on an instrument-by-instrument basis.
 Companies electing the fair value option are required to recognize changes in fair value in earnings.
 The Company is currently evaluating the impact, if any, of SFAS No. 159 on its financial statements.
 If elected by the Company, SFAS No. 159 would be effective as of January 1, 2008.